Jeffrey Holland (actor)

-Jeffrey Holland (born Jeffrey Michael Parkes, 17 July 1946) is a British actor who is well known for roles in television sitcoms, playing comic Spike Dixon at the Maplin's holiday camp in Hi-de-Hi!, as well as BBC Radio comedy, including Week Ending.
+Jeffrey Holland (born Jeffrey Michael Parkes, 17 July 1946) is a British actor from Walsall, England, who is well known for roles in television sitcoms, playing comic Spike Dixon at the 'Maplin's holiday camp' in Hi-de-Hi!, as well as BBC Radio comedy, including Week Ending.
 He also played leading roles in the sitcoms You Rang, M'Lord? and Oh, Doctor Beeching!.
+Holland was a major part of the David Croft repertoire.

 Early life

-Born in Walsall, Staffordshire, he was educated at Queen Mary's Grammar School, Walsall.
+Born in Walsall, he was educated at Queen Mary's Grammar School, Walsall.
 Holland joined an amateur theatre company and soon found that he had a talent for comedy, but despite this he could not pursue a career in comedy until after he left home.
 He has said that "my father died when I was 14, so right after leaving school at 16 I secured a job to earn money to help my mother.
 I worked at a wine merchant's and an office in Walsall, where I was brought up".

 After leaving home Holland trained at Birmingham School of Speech Training and Dramatic Art and became a professional actor.
 His first stage appearance was at the Alexandra Theatre in 1967, in No Fear or Favour, a play by Henry Cecil Leon.

 Holland first appeared on television in Crossroads, but this was in a non-speaking role.
 His first speaking role came in an episode of Dixon of Dock Green in 1974.
 He has described Jack Warner, who played Dixon, as "a perfect gentleman".